randinterval/Routee-Java-SDK/readme.md

 You can either build the jar from source or use the existing jar included in the repository  (RouteeJavaSDK.jar).

 To use the jar, simply include the jar file into your project, and add it to your build path.
-Than simply export the classes that you want to use.
+You'd then need to export the classes that you want to use.

-To Build from Source:
+### To Build from Source:

 We use Maven build system, you can generate jar by using the following commands: